edusouzaxx/english-public/02-Questions-to-be-answered.md

 ### 1. ❓ Tell me about yourself

-> Thank you.
-My name is Eduardo
+> My name is Eduardo

 > I'm 45 years old, married, and a proud father of three daughters.